lorry2018/minimajs/README.md

 }]
 ```

-The data attribute is any value, which is determined by the plugin which exposes the ExtensionPoint.
+The data attribute can be any value, and depends on the plugin which exposes the ExtensionPoint.
 The data attribute can be string, array, object, and so on.

 #### 3 Activator

-The Activator is to define the entry and the exit.
-Each Activator contains two functions named start and stop.
+The Activator is to define the entry and the exit of a plugin.
+Each Activator contains two functions named start(context) and stop(context).
 When the plugin is starting, the start function will be called.
 And the stop function is called when the plugin is stopped.

 The Activator is Optional.
 The plugin can be defined without a Activator.
 Thus it will start or stop directly.
 Additionally, the default Activator file is Activator.js in the plugin directory.
 If you will define a Activator with another file name, you need to specify the activator attribute of plugin.json.

-The Activator is defined with below style.
+The demo Activator is shown as below.

 ```js
 export default class Activator {